 - On Notice: A temporary status during which the student may receive an elevated disciplinary outcome should further infractions of College policy occur.
 A student is put “On Notice” when either the number or nature of their policy violation(s) is sufficiently concerning that an additional policy violation will most likely result in a change of status (see below).

 On Notice provides students with an opportunity to avoid a formal change of status outcome (like disciplinary probation) by demonstrating improved conduct, respect for community standards, and adherence to College policies.
 If students commit new policy violations while On Notice, formal disciplinary sanction(s) will be assessed (see below).
 If a student completes their “On Notice” period without further incident, the conduct will not be considered reportable.

 Students returning from disciplinary leaves will be automatically placed On Notice for one semester upon return.

 - Disciplinary Probation: Students may be placed on probation for a period of time when either the nature or number (three or more) of their College policy violation(s) is sufficiently concerning.
 While on probation, students are not permitted to study away.

-Probation is a change of status and will be reflected on a student’s permanent record.
+Probation is a change of status reflected in a student’s record.
 Depending on the circumstances and nature of the violation, students may lose certain College privileges while on Probation, including but not limited to:

 i. the ability to live on-campus, including temporary or summer housing;